Ozyegin-Planetary-Robotics-Laboratory/mbtiles-server-deimos/README.md

 # mbtiles-serve

 Fast HTTP server serving map tiles directly from a mbtiles file.
 It is built on the mapbox [node-mbtiles](https://github.com/mapbox/node-mbtiles) library without any other dependencies (apart cli meow).
+Repository was forked from the original.

 ## Installation